-Payment Trigger - Receipt of claim for reimbursement accompanied by a Final Report from the Beneficiary.
-Verification by the Measures and Support Division that the investment is in place and operational.
-The Measures and Support Division retains the discretion to request the Beneficiary to present expert reports to substantiate any claim presented, when and as required.
+Payment trigger - Receipt of claim for reimbursement accompanied by a Final Implementation Report from the beneficiary.
+Verification by the Measures and Support Division that the investment in place and operational.
+The Measures and Support Division retains the discretion to request the Beneficiary to present expert reports to substantiate any claims presented, when and as required.

-Each claim for reimbursement shall include the documentation identified in Annex III.
+The claim for reimbursement shall include the documentation identified in Annex III.
+One of